Squatting: Middle East

 In March 2018, Israeli settlers were evicted from a house they had illegally occupied in Hebron, a Palestinian city in the West Bank.
 The fifteen families had argued that they had bought the house, but the High Court of Justice ruled that they had to leave.
 The Israel Defense Forces declared the building a closed military zone and it was unclear if the Palestinian owners could regain possession.
 The settlers had already occupied the house and been evicted in 2012.
 In October 2018, Fatou Bensouda, the Chief Prosecutor of the International Criminal Court stated that Israel's planned demolition of Bedouin village Khan al-Ahmar could constitute a war crime.

+Gecekondu is a Turkish word meaning a house put up quickly without proper permissions, a squatter's house, and by extension, a shanty or shack.
+From the 1960s onwards, these settlements have provided a means of housing for poor workers and new migrants arriving in cities such as Ankara and Istanbul.
+From the 1980s onwards, property developers have upgraded many gecekondu areas.
+Shortly after the 2013 Gezi Park protests in Istanbul, Don Kişot (Don Quixote) was squatted in the Kadıköy district.
+It was stated to be the city's first occupied and self-managed social centre; Caferağa Mahalle Evi (community centre Caferağa), also in Kadıköy, was squatted soon afterwards and evicted in December 2014.
+A place was occupied in Beşiktaş district of Istanbul on March 18, 2014, and named Berkin Elvan Student House, after a 15-year-old boy who was shot during the Gezi protests and later died.
+Atopya was squatted in Ankara in June 2014 by anarchists, who claimed it was the city's first political squat.

+South and East Asia

 Squatters in Malaysia live on both privately owned and government-owned land.
 Some squatters have lived on land owned by national electricity company Tenaga Nasional for over five decades.
 Squatters in Indonesia live on both privately owned and government-owned land.
 For example, the former Kalisosok Prison in Surabaya has been squatted since 2000s after being used as a prison for over 100 years.
 In Thailand, although evictions have reduced their visibility or numbers in urban areas, many squatters still occupy land near railroad tracks, under overpasses, and waterways.
 Commercial squatting is common in Thailand, where businesses temporarily seize nearby public real estate (such as sidewalks, roadsides, beaches, etc.) and roll out their enterprise, and at closing time they fold it in and lock it up, thus avoiding the extra cost of having to rent more property.
 In the early 2000s, the government estimated that 37% of the population lived in low-income urban communities, over half of which were squatting public land or renting precariously.
 The National Housing Authority stated over 100,000 families were living under threat of immediate eviction.